telerik/xaml-docs/controls/radexpander/expander-getting-started.md

 {% if site.site_name == 'Silverlight' %}
 - __Telerik.Windows.Controls__
 - __Telerik.Windows.Controls.Navigation__

+>You can find more information about the different assemblies and their dependencies in the [Controls Dependencies]({%slug installation-installing-controls-dependencies%}) article.
 {% endif %}
 {% if site.site_name == 'WPF' %}
 - __Telerik.Windows.Controls__
 - __Telerik.Windows.Controls.Navigation__
 - __Telerik.Windows.Data__

+>You can find more information about the different assemblies and their dependencies in the [Controls Dependencies]({%slug installation-installing-controls-dependencies-wpf%}) article.
 {% endif %}

->You can find more information about the different assemblies and their dependencies in the [Controls Dependencies]({%slug installation-installing-controls-dependencies%}) article.

 ## Add а RadExpander to the Project